-Kurt R. Mattson is the President of Union Legal Research.
-He is the former Director of Library Services and Continuing Education at Lionel Sawyer & Collins in Las Vegas.
-Prior to this, he served in numerous research, product development, and editorial positions with BNA and other legal publishers.
-He spent a substantial portion of his career working for West Publishing (Thomson Reuters) holding supervisory roles in product development, corporate training, and legal research.
+Kurt served in numerous research, product development, and management positions with several publishers.
+He spent a substantial portion of his career working for West Publishing (Thomson Reuters).
 He has also served as a consultant for several legal research and marketing companies.

-Kurt received his JD from William Mitchell College of Law and his Masters of Law (LLM) from the National Law Center at George Washington University.
-He received his Masters of Library Information Science (MLIS) from Wayne State University in Detroit.
+Kurt received his J.D. from William Mitchell College of Law and his Masters of Law (LL.M.) from George Washington University.
+He received his Masters of Library Information Science (MLIS) from Wayne State University in 2016.

-He is also a contributor to other business and legal publications, such as AALL Spectrum, Vegas Legal Magazine, and the Nevada Lawyer.
+He is a contributor to other business and legal publications, such as AALL Spectrum, Vegas Legal Magazine, and the Nevada Lawyer.